sean-gugler/DeathmazeFairPlay/README.md

 The "Fair Play" edition reflects my sensibilities on what consitutes fair puzzle design.
 My alterations attempt to be consistent with the original writing tone and style.
 To the degree I've failed, I ask your humble forgiveness.

 # Release Notes
-This project builds four versions of the game:
+This project builds four editions of the game:

-1. Early retail release
+1. Original game, early retail release
-2. Later retail release
+2. Original game, later retail release
-3. Bug fixed fan release
+3. Original game, with more bugs fixed by the Fair Play author
 4. Fair Play fan release

+All four are included in the provided disk image for easy comparison.

 ## Saved Game file

-WARNING: Editions 1 through 3 save the game directly to track 3, sector 0.
+WARNING: The original game (editions 1 through 3) save the game directly to track 3, sector 0.
 This is safe on the provided disk because I've allocated a "RESERVED" file to protect that sector.
 The same may not be true if you copy the files to another disk, so be careful!
-Safest (though wasteful) to use a completely blank disk for saved games.
+The safest (though wasteful) thing to do is use a completely blank disk for saved games.

-Edition 4 saves the game to a proper DOS file through ordinary catalog allocation.
+The **Fair Play** edition saves the game to a proper DOS file through ordinary catalog allocation.
 This edition and its save file are safe to transport by ordinary means to any other disk.
 Probably won't work in ProDOS, though.

 ## Bugs fixed in later retail
 * Breaking an item now clears it from the inventory display.